Buffy the Vampire Slayer season 3: Reception

-Rotten Tomatoes reported an approval rating of 100% with an average score of 8.75/10, based on 12 reviews.
+The season is frequently regarded as the best season of the series.
+On Rotten Tomatoes, 100% of 13 critic reviews are positive for the season and the average rating is 8.8/10.
 The website's critics consensus reads, "Season three perfects the show's winning formula to create an addictive and satisfying viewing experience, episode after episode."

-The series received two Primetime Emmy Award nominations, for Outstanding Makeup for a Series for "The Zeppo" and Outstanding Sound Editing for a Series for "Lovers Walk".
+It received two Primetime Emmy Award nominations: Outstanding Makeup for a Series for "The Zeppo" and Outstanding Sound Editing for a Series for "Lovers Walk".

-The third season averaged 5.3 million viewers, which was its highest rated season.
+The season averaged 5.3 million viewers, which was its highest rated season.

-DVD release
+Home media

 Buffy the Vampire Slayer: The Complete Third Season was released on DVD in region 1 on January 7, 2003 and in region 2 on October 29, 2001.
 The DVD includes all 22 episodes on 6 discs presented in full frame 1.33:1 aspect ratio.
 Special features on the DVD include four commentary tracks—"Helpless" by writer David Fury, "Bad Girls" by writer Doug Petrie, "Consequences" by director Michael Gershman and "Earshot" by writer Jane Espenson.
 Writers Joss Whedon, Jane Espenson, and Doug Petrie discuss the episodes "Bad Girls", "Consequences", "Enemies", "Earshot", and "Graduation Day, Part One" in interviews.
 Scripts for "Faith, Hope & Trick", "Band Candy", "Lovers Walk", and "The Wish" are included.
 Featurettes include, "Special Effects", "Wardrobe", "Weapons", which all detail the title subjects; "Buffy Speak", which details the language and dialogue used on the show; and "Season 3 Overview", a 20-minute featurette where cast and crew members discuss the season.
 Also included are cast biographies and photo galleries.